ChoonKeeGohJQ/EGL314-TeamA-ProjectSpace/README.md

 ![Alt Text](imgs/Pandora%20Imgs/Change%20Adapter%20Settings.png)

-Right-click on Ethernet 3 and go to properties
+Right click on Ethernet 3 and go to properties

 ![Alt Text](imgs/Pandora%20Imgs/ethernet3.png)

 The Ethernet 3 properties page will appear.

-Click on Internet Protocol Version 4 (TCP/IPv4) and go to the properties
+Click on Internet Protocol Version 4 (TCP/IPv4) and go to properties

 ![Alt Text](imgs/Pandora%20Imgs/ethernetproperties.png)

-The properties page will appear and make sure the IP address is in Class A with the correct subnet, make changes if needed.
+The properties page will appear and make sure the ip address is in Class A with the correct subnet, make changes if needed.

 ![Alt Text](imgs/Pandora%20Imgs/ipsettings.png)